-As at June 30, 2019, the Company's capital consisted of \$4,769,688 in convertible debentures and \$37,282,515 in common shares (as at December 31, 2018, \$4,397,610 and \$37,282,515).
+As at September 30, 2019, the Company's capital consisted of \$4,975,719 in convertible debentures and \$37,282,515 in common shares (as at December 31, 2018, \$4,397,610 and \$37,282,515 respectively).

-The Company is not subject to any externally imposed capital requirements.
+The Company is not subject to any externally-imposed capital requirements.

-The Company's primary objectives in managing its capital are to maintain sufficient levels of capital to complete the construction of its production facility in London, Ontario and to ramp up production and sales at the facility, as well as to cover general operating expenditures and sustain future development of the business.
+The Company's primary objectives in managing its capital are to maintain sufficient levels of capital to complete the construction of its production facility in London, Ontario, and to ramp up production and sales at the facility, as well as to cover general operating expenditures and sustain future development of the business.
 The Company achieves its objectives by allocating capital in accordance with management's strategies and periodically raising capital from through debt or equity.
+Refer to Note 29 for additional information on the Company's capital.